julthomson/website/content/authors/admin/_index.md

 ## About Me

-Hi, welcome to my academic website.
 I am a fifth-year political science PhD candidate at the Schar School of Policy and Government at George Mason University. **I am on the 2026-2027 academic job market.**

 I study religion and politics in the United States, focusing on the ways that political elites use religious language in their communication.
-I use quantitative methods, text analysis, and survey experiments in my research.
-You can view my publications and current research [here](/research/).
+I use quantitative methods, text analysis, and survey experiments in [my research](/research/).
 My research has been supported by George Mason University's [Office of the Provost Presidential Scholars progam](https://graduate.gmu.edu/faculty-staff/supporting-graduate-students/presidential-scholars) and the Schar School of Policy and Government [Daniel Druckman Fellowship](https://schar.gmu.edu/why-study-here/scholarships-and-funding/scholarships-for-masters-phd/daniel-druckman_fellowship).

 Prior to my doctoral studies, I earned a BA in Religion from Dartmouth College and an MBA from Villanova University.
 [I also competed as a Division I student-athlete](/athletics/).
 My athletic career instilled in me a belief in the power of teamwork, discipline, and resilience, and these qualities continue to shape my academic and professional pursuits.
 Outside of research and teaching, I am interested in academic administration and government relations.